Denny Landzaat

-Denny Domingues Landzaat (born 6 May 1976) is a Dutch former footballer who mostly played as a central midfielder or defensive midfielder and current assistant manager of Ekstraklasa side Lech Poznań.
+Denny Domingues Landzaat (born 6 May 1976) is a Dutch former professional footballer who was most recently the assistant coach of the Indonesia national team.
+He mostly played as a midfielder.

-Early life

-Landzaat was born and raised in Amsterdam.
-He is of Moluccan descent.

 Club career

 Early career

 Landzaat was educated in Ajax's youth academy, but only played one league match for the club before moving on to have lengthy spells with MVV, Willem II and AZ.
 He was AZ's captain in the 2005–06 season, as they finished second in the Eredivisie.

 Wigan Athletic

 Landzaat joined Premier League club Wigan Athletic on 18 July 2006 for an undisclosed fee, thought to be £2.5 million.
 He signed a three-year contract with the club.
 He scored his first goal for Wigan against Reading in a 2–3 loss on 30 January 2007.
 He followed this with a 30-yard strike at the Emirates Stadium in a 1–2 defeat to Arsenal on 11 February.
 On 18 August 2007, Landzaat converted a penalty against Sunderland to score his first home goal for Wigan at the JJB Stadium.
 He also scored the first goal in Wigan's 5–3 win over local rivals Blackburn Rovers.